-Race number three on the All-Weather Championships Finals card at Lingfield is the Fillies’ and Mares’ race over 7f.
+Race number five on the All-Weather Championships Finals card at Newcastle is the Fillies’ and Mares’ race over 7f.

 As with many of the Championship races on Good Friday, the prize fund for this race is £150,000.
 This means that it always attracts an ultra-competitive field, bringing runners from the top UK and Irish yards as well as a number of French raiders.

 AW Fillies' & Mares' Champs Course Map (All Weather Flat Course)

 |2017||Realtra||6/1||Roger Varian||Andrea Atzeni|